fizalihsan/fizalihsan.github.io/source/technology/db-performance.md

 ## How Indexes work?

-Each index entry contains a search-key value and a pointer to the row containing that value.
-If you specify the ALLOW REVERSE SCANS parameter in the CREATE INDEX statement, the values can be searched in both ascending and descending order.
+* Each index entry contains a search-key value and a pointer to the row containing that value.
+If you specify the `ALLOW REVERSE SCANS` parameter while creating the index, the values can be searched in both ascending and descending order.
 It is therefore possible to bracket the search, given the right predicate.
-An index can also be used to obtain rows in an ordered sequence, eliminating the need for the database manager to sort the rows after they are read from the table.
+* An index can also be used to obtain rows in an ordered sequence, eliminating the need for the database manager to sort the rows after they are read from the table.

 Although the optimizer decides whether to use an index to access table data, except in the following case, you must decide which indexes might improve performance and create these indexes.
 Exceptions are the dimension block indexes and the composite block index that are created automatically for each dimension that you specify when you create a multi-dimensional clustering (MDC) table.

 In addition to the search-key value and row pointer, an index can contain include columns, which are non-indexed columns in the indexed row.
 Such columns might make it possible for the optimizer to get required information only from the index, without accessing the table itself.

-## Limitations
+## Limitations of Indexes

 Although indexes can reduce access time significantly, they can also have adverse effects on performance.
 Before you create indexes, consider the effects of multiple indexes on disk space and processing time: